Location

 Caldera Beach is also home to the largest and more important commercial shipping port complex for both cruise ships and cargo vessels of the Pacific coast of Costa Rica.
 Caldera began functioning as a port in 1577, time when foreign maritime commerce was transferred there from Puntarenas City in 1834.
 The Caldera port that is currently used was created artificially in 1978, beginning operations until 1981, after it was discontinued for the main commercial uses the one in Puntarenas, a small and outdated for deep draft vessels.
 This brought new industries, more tourists and other development for the nation and also serves as the primary access point from the Pacific Coast to the historic capital San Jose.
 Currently it is managed by the Port Authority of Caldera, a Colombian company, who has a contract with Costa Rica of indefinite duration for the port administration.
 Caldera port plays a vital role in trade between Costa Rica and the world.

-Getting to Caldera Beach in Puntarenas:
+How to Get to Caldera Beach

 From San José